benvillalobos/msbuildism/build-spelunking/README.md

 ## Understanding The Build
 One of the biggest things devs struggle with is figuring out _exactly_ what caused something to happen in a build.
-The binlog viewer is your best friend here.
-Shoutout to [Kirill Osenkov](https://github.com/KirillOsenkov) for creating such an amazing tool!
+Thankfully, there are a few tools that are super useful for navigating builds.
+Shoutout to [Kirill Osenkov](https://github.com/KirillOsenkov) for creating the [MSBuild Structured Log Viewer](https://msbuildlog.com/), and  [Mikayla Hutchison](https://github.com/mhutch), who made [MonoDevelop.MSBuildEditor](https://github.com/mhutch/MonoDevelop.MSBuildEditor)!

 # Binlog Viewer Tips & Tricks
 [The binlog viewer](https://aka.ms/msbuild/binlog) is _fundamental_ in understanding your build these days.
 A text log may always be the source of truth, but the binlog viewer has some amazing features built into it.